SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     pass
 ```

 Used for assigning animations and sounds to game entities in an idle state.
-In contrast to the other abilities, game entities always have an implicit idle state, even if they have no `Idle` ability defined.

 ## ability.type.LineOfSight